jhusain/es6generatorproposal/README.md

 The combination of a comprehension syntax and the forthcoming async/await syntax in ES7 will remove the need to use closures entirely in many circumstances.
 So why delay comprehensions until ES7?

-*The current comprehension syntax works only on arrays and generators.* This syntax is not future proof, because it will not work on the forthcoming ES7 parallel array or the asynchronous generator.
-It is clear that we would like comprehensions to work on these additional types, so we should introduce a more generic syntax (1-2-n rule).
+__Comprehensions are not future proof__, because they will not work on the forthcoming ES7 parallel array, nor the yet-to-be proposed asynchronous generator.
+The comprehension syntax should be able to be used to compose any collection type, so we should introduce a more generic syntax (1-2-n rule).

 In ES7 we will add a monadic comprehension syntax capable of composing arrays, variables, parallel arrays, asynchronous generators, and any type introduced in the future.
 The monadic comprehension syntax will desugar into method calls, allowing the type itself to define how it is composed.
 For more information, see the ES7 monadic comprehension syntax proposal below.

 Although some developers prefer using the comprehension syntax, it will never support all operations.
 If developers want to use operations like some(), any(), and contains() they will be forced to use method chaining.
-In these circumstances, many developers will eschew the comprehension syntax in order to avoid using different composition styles in a single expression.
+In these circumstances, many developers will eschew the comprehension syntax in order to avoid using using multiple composition styles in a single expression.
 In other words, many developers will prefer this…

 ```Javascript
 var numberExists = list.concatMap(y => otherList.map(x => x + y)).some(x => 42);